shazz/shazz.github.io/content/blog/vaccines/viruskicker2/viruskicker2.md

 - *Can clean memory*: yes
 - *Special features*:
     - Can copy itself on other disks
-    - Can set a persistent name for a disk (stored in the vaccine)
+    - Can set a persistent name for a disk (stored in the vaccine itself)
-    - Can switch 50/60 Hz monitor frequency (version 2 only)
+    - Switch 50/60 Hz monitor frequency (version 2 only)

 ### Description